railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 Employee Payslip PDF Report

-You can print the payslip report by using the menu *Human Resources->Payroll->Employee Payslips.*
+You can print the Employee Payslip PDF Report from the form view of Employee Payslips.
-*It prints Employee Payslip.

 .. image:: images/payslip_report.png
    :align: center

 Payslip Details PDF Report

-You can print the Payslip Details report by using the menu *Human Resources->Payroll->Employee Payslips.* It prints the report grouped by Salary Rule Category and also prints the Payslip Lines by Contribution Register.
+You can print the Payslip Details report from the form view of Employee Payslips.
+It prints the report grouped by Salary Rule Category and also prints the Payslip Lines by Contribution Register.

 .. image:: images/payslip_details_report.png
    :align: center

 Payslip Lines PDF Report

-You can print the Payslip Lines report by using the menu *Human Resources->Payroll->Configuration->Payroll->Contribution Register.* It prints the Payslip Lines by Contribution Register.
+You can print the Payslip Lines report from the form view of Contribution Registers.
+It prints the Payslip Lines by Contribution Register.

 .. image:: images/contribution_register_report.png
    :align: center